 As of Resident Evil 4 the series went in a new direction.
 Umbrella is no more, Albert Wesker still hides in the shadows and there are no more zombies.
 The current threat revolves around " Las Plagas", parasites that allow controllers to manipulate the infected, who retain enough of their intelligence to wield firearms and other weapons, and to use simple tactics in combat.
 In Resident Evil 5 a new version of the Plagas (parasite) is the primary foe.

 The gameplay of Resident Evil has varied greatly over the lifetime of the franchise.
 The original Resident Evil relied on a fixed camera to add a cinematic perspective to each room or area a player entered.
 The controls were slower and harder to control than the later instalments and aiming was far less accurate.
 Resident Evil 4 introduced an over the shoulder aiming system and behind the back camera that streamlined many of its predecessors' control issues.
 In addition, inventory space has traditionally been limited, with ammunition being a scarce, precious commodity, although the most recent title, Resident Evil 5, has far more ammo lying around than previous titles.
-The series has traditionally included puzzles that require the collection of certain items and completion of riddles to unlock new areas.
+The series has traditionally included puzzles that require the collection of certain items and completion of riddles to unlock new areas, though this too has steadily been less prioritized as the series progressed more towards being pure action games.

 Complete List of Resident Evil Games